Mindshift Backlight 26L Camera Backpack Review

 - The camera area is quite deep allowing you to carry shorter lenses standing on their end as well as larger bodies.
 I’ve tried the pack with my Nikon D800 which easily fits together with the lenses.

 - The pack dividers can be easily repositioned to fit your equipment.
-They are well padded and quite stiff which strengthens the pack, giving it a quality feel.
+They are well-padded and quite stiff which strengthens the pack, giving it a quality feel.

-- The front packet has an inside pouch for a 13” laptop and a separate pocket for a 10” tablet.
+- The front pocket has an inside pouch for a 13” laptop and a separate pocket for a 10” tablet.
 There isn’t much padding in these pockets, so I have been carrying the MacBook inside a padded cover.
 It still fits but this takes up some of the space in the front pocket for outdoor gear.
 Despite this, I can still carry waterproofs, a spare fleece, and food for the day.
 This though is a day pack rather than something you would take for overnight camping.

 - There are two outer side pockets, one on either side.
 These are very deep and swallow a 1L water bottle or flask.
 You can even use them to carry a tripod rather than use the tripod mount on the back of the pack.
 This is how I have tended to use the pack with a tripod on one side and a 1L water bottle in the other.